-Since 1996, O.A.R. has been tearing up the alt rock scene.
+Since 1996, O.A.R. has been tearing up the alternative rock scene.
 The band found its break in 2003 and has been going strong ever since.
-This summer, O.A.R. joins up with American Idol winner Phillip Phillips.
-Check out the schedule below for O.A.R. tickets.
+In 2015, O.A.R.will join up for a summer and fall tour with singer Allen Stone.
+Find O.A.R. tickets on TicketNetwork.com and go see them perform in a city near you!

 |First Album:||The Wanderer (LP, 1997)|